 Want to throw your own engagement party?
 Go for it!
-Traditionally the bride's parents host, but these days it's entirely appropriate for anyone close to the couple to take on this role, or for several people (say, the bride and the groom's parents) to host jointly.
+Traditionally the bride's parents host, but these days it's entirely appropriate for anyone close to the couple to take on this role, or for several people (say, both sets of parents) to host jointly.
 You can also have more than one engagement party hosted by different people.
 So there's no need to stress if your parents want to throw a formal event just for family, while you might like to host something more casual for your friends.
 Two parties might also make sense if you live in a different city from your families.
 Hosting duties usually include sending the invites, making a toast and paying for the party, so whoever decides to take on the task should keep that in mind.

-Engagement Party Step 2.
-Take some time to breathe…and then set a date.
+Step 2.
+Take some time to breathe—and then set a date.

 Detailed budgets aren't just for the wedding, and this will give you a chance to practice crunching those numbers.
 Even if you're having a very low-key event, a budget is still a good idea, because you (or whoever's hosting) will want to have a sense of what's realistic to spend.
 Knowing your budget will also help you narrow down venue ideas and decide on the number of guests you can invite.

-A restaurant or home is a classic choice for an engagement party, but there's no reason you have to limit yourself to those two options -- and any spot from an art gallery to a roller skating rink is fair game.
+A restaurant or home is a classic choice for an engagement party, but there's no reason you have to limit yourself to those two options, and any spot—from an art gallery to a beach—is fair game.
 Just like the wedding venue, the place you pick should speak to the formality of the party you want to throw, so if you're thinking casual, your backyard or a local park could be a great option.
 For something more formal, you might look into a country club or hotel rooftop.
 As you decide on the venue and formality, keep in mind: You never want to upstage the actual wedding, so try to create a different mood for the engagement party—maybe you balance a destination wedding with a home-cooked dinner party or set apart a black-tie ballroom affair with a sit-on-the-floor, buffet-style engagement bash.

 These days, it's not unheard of to hire a photographer or even a videographer or coordinator for a more elaborate engagement soiree.
 You definitely don't have to do that, but you may need to enlist a few friends and family to help out with tasks like setting up, collecting gifts and taking photos.
 Figure out ahead of time who would be good at what and ask if people wouldn't mind lending a hand so you can focus on mingling with guests.

 Your first party as a to-be-wed couple deserves special outfits!
 As you shop for something new (or raid your closet), keep the party setting and venue in mind.
-Aside from the obvious (don't wear a long, beaded evening gown to a casual backyard bash), select something that won't outdo your wedding day look but is special enough that you'll still stand out from your guests.
+For the bride-to-be, aside from the obvious (don't wear a long, beaded evening gown to a casual backyard bash), select something that won't outdo your wedding look but is special enough that you'll still stand out from your guests.
 A sundress will work for an outdoor affair, or for a fancier fete, a cocktail dress is a safe bet.
-And what should your freshly minted fiancé wear?
-While he doesn't have to don a suit and tie (and certainly not a tux)—unless the venue calls for it—he should match your level of formality.
+And for the groom-to-be, while you don't have to don a suit and tie (and certainly not a tux)—unless the venue calls for it—you should match your partner's level of formality.